visforvali/ws297y/discord.md

 - **Linking to Messages**: To link to an existing message, right-click it and select Copy Message Link, then paste it into your own message.
 - **Pin a Message**: In channels where you have permission to pin messages, right-click the message you want to pin and click Pin Message.
 (You can find pinned messages in a specific text channel by navigating to that channel and clicking the 📌 icon at the top of the screen.)

-_If you react to a message with ⭐, the message will be cross-posted to #⭐│starboard, along with a link to the original message._
+_If you react to a message with ⭐, the message will be cross-posted to #starboard, along with a link to the original message._

 ### Threads
 {:.no_toc}

 Threads (of 3+ messages) organize conversations into dedicated spaces within a single channel.
 For in-depth documentation, refer to [Discord's Thread FAQs](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ){:target="_blank"}.

-- **Discover Threads**: To view or discover threads in a channel, you can click the Threads Discovery 🧵 icon at the top of the channel, which will open a submenu containing a directory of threads for that channel.
+- **Discover Threads**: To view or discover threads in a channel, you can click the Threads Discovery 🧵 icon at the top of the channel, which will open a submenu containing a directory of threads for that channel
 - **Creating Threads**: Hover over an existing post you'd like to turn into a thread.
 Click the More ⋯ icon, then Create Thread.
 Title the Thread.
-Once you send your message, the thread will be created.
+Once you send your message, the thread will be created
 - **Closing/Opening Threads**: Threads will close &mdash; become hidden from view &mdash; after about 3-7 days to declutter the channel sidebar.
 Closing a thread doesn't delete it.
 You can manually close a thread by clicking the More ⋯ icon at the top of the thread, then Close Thread.
 To reopen a closed thread, you can send a message in the thread, or click the More ⋯ icon and then Open Thread.
-This will make the thread reappear in the threads tab in the channel sidebar.
+This will make the thread reappear in the threads tab in the channel sidebar
 - **Join/Leave Thread**: To join an active thread, click the thread you want to join and send a message in it, or click the More ⋯ icon and then Join Thread.
-To leave a thread, click the the More ⋯ icon and then Leave Thread.
+To leave a thread, click the the More ⋯ icon and then Leave Thread

 ### Voice Messages (Mobile)
 {:.no_toc}